 Remove from jewelry mold.
 Add a pretty jewelry bail to the top of each pendant.

-We hope you’ve found this tutorial on how to make resin jewelry with flowers helpful.
+We hope you’ve found this tutorial on how to make resin jewelry with dried flowers helpful.
 Epoxy resin is so versatile for all your DIY home decor, crafting and jewelry-making needs.

 Be sure to hop over to the Resin Crafts Blog to find hundreds of different resin crafting tutorials for inspiration.

-Have you tried crafting with resin?
+Have you tried making jewelry with resin?

 Like it?
 Pin it for later!